abiwab/gram/README.md

 GRAM stands on the shoulders of giants.
 * **[Cooklang](https://cooklang.org)**: For pioneering the concept of a recipe markup language.
 GRAM was heavily inspired by their concise syntax.
 * **[Ohm.js](https://ohmjs.org)**: For making parsing accessible and robust.
+* **LLM Assistance**: This project was developed with the assistance of AI for rapid prototyping, refactoring, and generating test cases.
+All logic and architecture were strictly verified by humans.

 ## License